shoemakers Museum

 The Shoemakers Museum houses the extensive collection of the Clarks family and their renowned footwear business.
 A specially designed archive safeguards The Alfred Gillett Trust’s vast holdings, which include more than 100,000 notable shoes, business records, and family documents.
 Spanning two centuries of shoemaking heritage, this remarkable collection showcases how Clarks transformed the Quaker village of Street into a globally recognised name.
 Shoemakers Museum is a brand new visitor attraction making these collections available to the public for the first time.

-Shops and Style: This exhibit will trace the evolution of Clarks' retail presence, recreating historic storefronts and showcasing the brand’s international influence, from the UK to global markets such as Jamaica and Japan.
+• Shops and Style: This exhibit traces the evolution of Clarks' retail presence, recreating historic storefronts and showcasing the brand’s international influence, from the UK to global markets such as Jamaica and Japan.

-Unearthing the Past: In addition to its shoemaking heritage, the museum will spotlight Street’s fascinating prehistoric history, featuring a remarkable collection of marine reptile fossils, including ichthyosaurs and plesiosaurs.
+• Unearthing the Past: In addition to its shoemaking heritage, the museum spotlights Street’s fascinating prehistoric history, featuring a remarkable collection of marine reptile fossils, including ichthyosaurs and plesiosaurs.

 THE DETAILS